-3. Meanwhile, melt chocolate and butter in heatproof bowl set over simmering water, or double boiler, on stove.
+3. Meanwhile, melt chocolate and butter in a heatproof bowl set over simmering water, or double boiler, on the stove.
 Stir and remove from heat.

 5. Gradually add melted chocolate/butter into the eggs, mixing on low for 5 minutes until there is a nice, glossy sheen.

 6. Spray ramekins with cooking spray.
 This is an important step as your cakes need to slip out easily when flipped over.
-Cut out a circle of parchment paper and place in bottom of ramekin.
+Cut out a circle of parchment paper and place it in the bottom of the ramekin.

 7. Fill each ramekin halfway with batter then spoon 1 tablespoon of Nutella in each.